averymatwit/DS_Invidudual_Project_Avery/README.md

   We also used a LinearRegression model to look at the impact longitude and latitude had on Dave’s scores.

   Matplotlib and Seaborn were used to create a bar chart to display which city truly has the best pizza.
 Plotly express was used to create a map that shows the best pizza places in a location.

+  A new feature was engineered as well which was a Boolean that said if Dave was in New York or not.

   The dataset was obtained through a Github user who had a similar curiosity as I did.
 He downloaded the data from the app and published the set.